-Consulting and management fees increased in 2012 in comparison to 2011 due primarily to a consulting agreement with Deloitte for financial advisory services, as well as the increase in consulting and management fees reflecting the growth of the Company.

-Office and general expenses fees were higher due to increased administrative activity during the current year compared to the previous period due to the growth of the Company.
+Consulting fees increased by \$188,093 over the comparative period due primarily to a consulting agreement with Deloitte for financial advisory services, as well as the increase in consulting fees reflecting the growth of the Company.
+Office and general expenses fees were reduced by \$97,252 as well as travel costs being decreased by \$93,299 compared to the prior period.